 1. ALL Grand Slam World Series; Grand Slam Battle at the Beach & Grand Slam Memorial Day Beach Blast events are NON-REFUNDABLE EVENTS regardless of when a team drops out.
 This rule supersedes all others below for these events.

-2. If a tournament is completely cancelled due to weather or other Acts of God, each team will be refunded their entry fee minus a $75 administrative fee.
+2. If a tournament is completely cancelled due to weather or other Acts of God, each team will be refunded their entry fee minus a $100 administrative fee.
 There are a lot of expenses that go into promoting, planning and having everything ready for a tournament.
+If a Grand Slam World Series event is completely cancelled, only the team gate fee is refunded due to the up front expenses incurred in putting on this large event.

 5. If a team drops out prior to 7-days from the official start of the tournament, the team will be refunded their entry fee MINUS a $125 administrative fee.